Construction · Savannah, GA

 How does Baca Concrete/Baca Ready Mix's safety record compare to industry average?

-Baca Concrete/Baca Ready Mix's total OSHA penalty of $0 is below the Construction industry average of $6,657 per employer.
+Baca Concrete/Baca Ready Mix's total OSHA penalty of $0 is below the Construction industry average of $6,751 per employer.
 The employer has 0 inspections compared to the industry average of 2.0 per employer.
+For a direct comparison, Three Brothers Concrete INC. in Davie, FL is a similar construction employer with $130,525 in current penalties.

 Explore PlainWorker